Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

-This disalignment of the two green strands, standing the two red strands perfectly aligned, is the key engine behind our reduction.
-With this clear in mind we can now proceed.
+This misalignment of the two green strands, while the two red strands perfectly are aligned, is the key engine behind our reduction.
+We can now proceed with defining the common subsequence $S'$.